j-r-jones/open-mx/README.md

 http://open-mx.gitlabpages.inria.fr/FAQ/

-Bugs should be reported on http://gitlab.inria.fr/open-mx/open-mx or sent to open-mx-devel@lists.gforge.inria.fr .
+Bugs should be reported on http://gitlab.inria.fr/open-mx/open-mx or sent to open-mx@inria.fr .
 Questions may be asked there too.

 When reporting a problem, make sure you include: